awsdocs/amazon-lumberyard-user-guide/doc_source/network-multiplayer-gs.md

 + Your game project has the **Multiplayer** gem\.
 You can enable the gem in Lumberyard's [Project Configurator](configurator-intro.md)\.
 After enabling the gem, [build your project](building-your-lumberyard-game-project.md)\.

 **Note**
-This tutorial uses Visual Studio 2015, but you can also use Visual Studio 2017\.
+This tutorial uses Visual Studio 2017\.

 **Topics**
 + [Prerequisites](#network-multiplayer-gs-prerequisites)